The Nintendo Switch

 The Switch is a great console, but many owners have ended up with durability concerns.
 And if your kids are playing it, chances are they aren’t going to be all that careful.

 Trust us, you don’t want to end up with a broken screen or thrashed Joy-Cons.
 Get an Upsie extended warranty

 for your Nintendo Switch first and they’ll take care of repairs later.
 Upsie’s accidental damage coverage is excellent, covering your Switch no matter how badly your kids (accidentally) treat it.
-And rates are surprisingly affordable, at just over $32 for 2 years of extended coverage.
+And rates are surprisingly affordable, at just $34.99 for 2 years of extended coverage.